robertdebock/terraform-aws-vault/examples/enterprise/README.md

-# Default scenario for Vault
+# Enterprise scenario for Vault

-Spin up a HashiCorp Vault cluster that automatically unseals and members joins based on AWS tags.
+Spin up a HashiCorp Vault Enterprise cluster that automatically unseals and members joins based on AWS tags.

 ## Setup